 When old family systems are dissolved and we move from being a couple to being parents or stepparents, from having no siblings or full siblings to suddenly having stepsiblings, everybody is vulnerable and insecure: the adults as well as the children.
 Everybody is faced with a new situation and adjustments while navigating their own feelings and experiences.

-We need to be aware of our vulnerability and this vulnerability has to be available between the partners.
+We need to be aware of our vulnerability, and this vulnerability has to be available between the partners.
 We usually live in our power selves of pusher or rational mind or assertive self and so on, which exist to protect our vulnerability.
-These power selves are useful for our survival but can prevent real connections.
+These power selves are helpful for our survival but can prevent real connections.

 Vulnerability gives us the option to be with somebody without all the defences and guards.
 It allows us to be authentic and to feel and communicate all feelings.
 When things happen in the parenting situation, it allows us then to come to our partner and express how we truly feel and to work out a solution together.
-If we are not able to do that, we might end up attacking our partner or his or her child because we are not aware of our own vulnerability in a situation.
+If we are not able to do that, we might end up attacking our partner or his or her child, unaware of our vulnerability in a situation.
 Our power selves jump in and take control.
 Communicating the vulnerability is the first step towards aligning with your partner.
 The next big step is to bring this same open communication to the children or stepchildren instead of coming from a place of power all the time.
-The interactions can then become deep sensitive connections with them, a totally different quality of interactions than when we come from our power selves.
+The interactions can then become deep, sensitive connections with them, a different quality of interactions than when we come from our power selves.

-Another vulnerability that comes into play is the new set of in-laws for each partner.
-In the case of a second or third marriage, we have even lost one set of in-laws and siblings-in-laws from the previous relationship and we need to navigate the new rules and ways of the new in-laws.
+The new set of in-laws for each partner is another vulnerability that comes into play.
+In the case of a second or third marriage, we have lost one set of in-laws and siblings-in-laws from the previous relationship, and we need to navigate the new rules and ways of the new in-laws.
 The new in-laws might be struggling just in the same way with the changes which come up.
-They might fear losing the contact with their son or daughter and with their grandchildren, now that a new person has come into the picture.
+They might fear losing the contact with their son or daughter and their grandchildren now that a new person has come into the picture.
 It is a situation which brings up lots of vulnerabilities, insecurities and fears.
 Be loving and kind with yourself and those around you as you are going through those changes.